ghoulitopipo/MovieAI/README.md

 1. Launch the JavaFX frontend.

-2. Reload the Flask API without restarting the whole stack.
+2. Reload the Flask API (without restarting everything)

-3. Quit and shut down all running services cleanly.
+3. Quit and cleanly shut down all services

 > **Notes:**
-> - The script checks that required ports (8080 for Quarkus, 5000 for Flask) are free before starting.
+> - Ports are checked before services start
-> - It waits for each backend to be fully ready before continuing.
+> - Each backend waits until it's fully ready
-> - Use option 2 to reload the Python Flask API if you change the recommendation code, without restarting Quarkus or JavaFX.
+> - Reload the Flask API (option 2) after modifying the recommendation code
-> - Option 3 cleanly shuts down all running processes, no manual Ctrl+C needed.
+> - Shut down everything cleanly with option 3
-> - You can run the frontend multiple times without restarting backends.
+> - You can run the frontend multiple times without restarting backends

 > ⚠️ **Warning:**
-> The launch process may take some time, especially when starting the Quarkus backend for the first time or after code changes.
+> The launch process will take some time, because of the Quarkus backend (importing of all the database).
-> Please be patient while the services fully initialize before interacting with the application.
+> Please be patient while the services fully initialize before interacting with the menu.

+## 📝 License

+This is a private academic project created for demonstration and educational purposes only.

+No part of this repository is licensed for public or commercial use.

+© 2025 Pierre Nicolas, Lilian Laure, Mattéo Bonavita, Stéphane Rossi.
+All rights reserved.